jasonincanada/kattis/notes/Target Practice.md

 ### Step 2 - Find Collinear Point

 Next, find a point collinear with any one of the sides of the triangle.
-If none of the remaining points are collinear, we'll necessarily need to draw more than two lines to cover all the points, so it's a failure case and we can stop.
+If there isn't one, go to Step 2b.

 Say we did find a point $R$ (for red).
 The side the point is collinear with is identified as $MN$, and the other vertex of the triangle we identify as point $O$, as below:

 ![[tp-2.png]]

+### Step 2b - No Collinear Point

+If none of the remaining points are collinear to a triangle edge, it can still be a success case if the non-triangle points are all collinear to one of the triangle's vertices.
+This can be seen in the above image if you imagine the only two red points are the triangle vertices M and N.

 ### Step 3 - Find Non-collinear Point